-Case study: Icons for NovaCura
+Case Study: Icons for NovaCura

-They needed help to create modern and appealing icons for their different applications, that were to visualize and match the technically advanced solutions.
+They needed help to create modern and appealing icons for their various applications, which will visualize and match the technologically advanced solutions.
 In addition to application icons, a set of consistent icons were also needed to be used in their process tools Flow.Read more about the project under Case Studies »

 IllustrationsSometimes the customer wants something that really highlights and points out the message.
 In many cases, the photography works well, at other times the illustration is better suited.

 Illustrations are usually made up of vector graphics.
 This means that you can change the size without loss of quality; from business cards to billboards.
 Therefore, illustration is a really good way to build a corporate identity and can be used with an advantage on the web, in print, and in presentations.
 Among other things, we have made illustrations into a book on bank security, a picture bank for company presentations and category pictures for student discounts.

 Sometimes it is better to present material in the form of moving graphics and video, for example, to clarify processes or capture the visitor’s attention.
 We make Flash animations that lift all material.
 Illustrations and animations also really fit together when it comes to reinforcing messages.